trigaten/Learn_Prompting/blog/2022-12-20-prompt-injection-competition.md

 **We will anonymize submisions before doing so**.
 We hope to help the open source community learn from this competition and improve the safety of AI models.

+## Code of Conduct

+1. No harassment or discrimination will be tolerated.
+This includes, but is not limited to, harassment based on race, ethnicity, religion, gender, gender identity, sexual orientation, age, or disability.
+2. Be mindful of the language you use.
+Use inclusive language that respects the identities and backgrounds of all attendees.
+This applies to the prompts that you submit.
+Please do not submit prompts that are offensive or discriminatory.
+3. Do not use any copyrighted materials without permission.
+4. Do not use any illegal materials.
+5. Do not use any materials that violate the terms of service of any platform, in particular LLM API platforms like OpenAI.

+By participating in this hackathon, you agree to abide by this code of conduct.
+If you see someone violating this code of conduct, please report it to: learnprompting@gmail.com

 ## 😊 Level 0: Getting Started